finnbutler/ITCrowd/README.md

 # Disclamier

-Code is currently copied as a base login from a tutorial, this will be edited for the final project
+Some code is currently copied from tutorials and UI kits and unreferenced this is shortly due to be changed.